-Example 8.
-Mapper which defines a custom mapping with a default method
+Example 9.
+Mapper which defines a custom mapping with a default method carToCarDto() will invoke the manually implemented personToPersonDto() method when mapping the driver attribute.

+'''

+@Mapper

+public interface CarMapper {

+@Mapping(...)

+...

-@Mappings({...}) CarDto carToCarDto(Car car);
+CarDto carToCarDto(Car car);

 default PersonDto personToPersonDto(Person person) {

 //hand-written mapping logic

 }

 }

 '''

 The class generated by MapStruct implements the method carToCarDto().
-The generated code in carToCarDto() will invoke the manually implemented personToPersonDto() method when mapping the driver attribute.
+The generated code in

-A mapper could also be defined in form of an abstract class instead of an interface and implement custom methods directly in this mapper class.
+A mapper could also be defined in the form of an abstract class instead of an interface and implement the custom methods directly in the mapper class.
 In this case MapStruct will generate an extension of the abstract class with implementations of all abstract methods.
 An advantage of this approach over declaring default methods is that additional fields could be declared in the mapper class.